Smart Money Is Betting Big In LUV Options

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $20.0 to $35.0 for Southwest Airlines during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $25.0 to $42.5 for Southwest Airlines over the last 3 months.

 Southwest Airlines Option Volume And Open Interest Over Last 30 Days